stackbit-projects/attackregister-303ad/src/pages/index.md

     title: Features
     subtitle: >-
-      Attack Register acts as a dynamic metrics and reporting layer on top of your existing SAST/DAST and vulnerability scanning tools
+      Attack Register acts as a dynamic metrics and reporting layer on top of your existing SAST/DAST and vulnerability scanning tools.
     features:
       - title: Actionable security intelligence
         image: images/feature1.png